By Free Fusion Repair Team

 iPhone repair can be the smarter business decision when the problem is limited to one clear fault and the rest of the device still works reliably.
 In that situation, replacing the whole phone may create unnecessary cost, setup time and disruption.

-For example, if the screen is cracked but the phone still charges, holds battery well, connects to mobile signal, runs business apps and has no liquid damage, a professional iPhone screen repair may return the same device to daily use without rebuilding the entire setup from the beginning.
+For example, if the screen is cracked but the phone still charges, holds battery well, connects to mobile signal, runs business apps and has no signs of liquid damage, a professional iPhone screen repair may return the same device to daily use without rebuilding the entire setup from the beginning.

 The Single-Fault Repair Test